Finding Technical Reports

 What are Technical Reports?

-Technical reports are a means of communicating the progress of research in the fields of technology and science, they are used as a way of communicating information for technical development throughout industry and throughout the world.
-This means that they are highly detailed and the information is only directed toward a specialized audience.
+Technical reports are a means of communicating the progress of research in the fields of technology and science.
+They are used as a way of communicating information for technical development throughout industry and throughout the world.
+This means that they're highly detailed and the information is only directed toward a specialized audience.
 Technical reports may also serve as a way for organizations who fund projects to check on the status of a particular project.

 Technical reports can generally be characterized as falling into one of two categories: